Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Acknowledgement

 \section{Acknowledgement}

 The work of JL and LW is supported in part by the National Science Foundation via grants DMS-1454939 and DMS-2012286.
+We would like to thank Marius Lemm for his suggestion on references.
 LW would also like to thank the Max Planck Institute for their generous support, and thank Peter Bella, Nicolas Clozeau, Antoine Gloria, Yu Gu and Jim Nolen for helping with the understanding of stochastic homogenization, and Yingzhou Li for assistance on numerical implementation.